The Cluster HEritage project with XMM-Newton: Mass Assembly and Thermodynamics at the Endpoint of structure formation.

 The total exposure time available in the original call for \xmm\ Multi-Year Heritage programmes was 6 Msec.
 Our proposal was one of two programmes selected, and the total time was divided equally between them.
 Originally, we applied for 6 Msec to observe 169 (instead of 118) clusters.
-These objects were selected from the PSZ2 catalogue at SNR$>$6, and divided into two Tiers.
+These objects were selected from the PSZ2 catalogue at S/N$>$6, and divided into two Tiers.
 Tier-1 consisted of 85 objects at $z<0.2$ with median $M_{500}$ of $3.7 \times 10^{14}\msol$.
 Tier-2 contained 84 systems at $z<0.6$ with $M_{500} > 7 \times 10^{14}\msol$.
 There were seven objects in common between the two Tiers.
-To accommodate the reduction in allocated exposure time, and yet still be able to work with our original goal of a `large, unbiased, signal-to-noise limited sample' we made several changes to the original object selection strategy.
-We raised the SNR cut to 6.5; we imposed a lower redshift cut of $z>0.05$ on the Tier-1 systems, which would have required deep off-axis observations to cover their emission up to $R_{500}$); we imposed a higher mass cut of $M_{500} > 7.25 \times 10^{14}\msol$ on the Tier-2 sample.
+To accommodate the reduction in allocated exposure time, and maintain our ability to work with our original goal of a `large, unbiased, signal-to-noise-limited sample' we made several changes to the original object selection strategy.
+We raised the S/N cut to 6.5; we imposed a lower redshift cut of $z>0.05$ on the Tier-1 systems, which would have required deep off-axis observations to cover their emission up to $R_{500}$); we imposed a higher mass cut of $M_{500} > 7.25 \times 10^{14}\msol$ on the Tier-2 sample.

 After making these changes, the net reduction of 50\% in exposure time corresponded to a reduction of about 30\% in the number of objects.